DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/JobsPriorities.rst

       JobShare = 300
     }
     ....
-    lhcb_data   # this is for real data productiuons
+    lhcb_data   # this is for real data productions
     {
       Users = ...
       Properties = NormalUser